yaali-annar/yaali-annar-com/src/articles/tagalur/verbs-adjectives.md

 Here are the full combination of the aspect and the focus.

-Here are the full combination of the aspect and the focus

 |             | Neutral | Perfective | Contemplated | Progresive  |
 | ----------- | ------- | ---------- | ------------ | ----------- |
 | Stative     | matudur | natudur    | matutudur    | natutudur   |